robvs/VvsiSample/README.md

 - Create a View Interactor for views that require interaction with the rest of the system.
 If a view does not need to interact with the rest of the system (i.e. the view simply gathers info from the user), then a View Interactor should not be created for that view.
 - Dependencies include system resources such as databases and web services.
 However, I recommend wrapping most behavior inside of Use Case objects.
 This helps cut down on the number of dependencies inside the View Interactor and also results in cleaner code.
 - This is were business/domain logic required by a view is performed.
 But, in general, avoid transformation logic between a domain object and what's needed for the View - that is what the View State is for.

+- The VI determines **where** to navigate (next view, dismiss, etc.), the navigation coordinator determines **how** to navigate.

+View Interactors are generally used for all screen-level views that include interaction with the system or navigation.
+They are generally not used for subviews.

+View Interactors should almost never be created for subviews.
+Any needed system interactions should be handled by the parent screen-level view.

+A down side to this pattern is that programmatic navigation will probably be necessary, such as through the coordinator pattern.
+This is due to the fact that neither the View nor the View State have a reference to the View Interactor, and so View Interactors need to be referenced by another object that is tied to (or knows about) the associated View's lifecycle.

+## Coordinator Pattern & the Sample App

+A Coordinator pattern is used in the sample app in order to provide an example of how View Interactor are created an retained in an app.
+The app creates a single instance of `MainCoordinator`, which manages a `NavigationState` object that is used to provide the `NavigationPath` to a SwiftUI `NavigationStack`.
+View Interactors are a natural fit to be used as the data object in the `NavigationPath` because they must be retained while a View is on the navigation stack and should be released once the view is popped off of the stack.